 I look at forgiveness as for-giving yourself a break because of the choices you made back then.
 By giving yourself a break for being duped or conned or falling for the cheater’s lies, you will be able to move forward from the pain.

 Even the cheater needs to for-give themselves a break for being the person they were back then.
-They may have to experience the accountability and a bit of discipline and punishment, but eventually forgiveness of self needs to take place.
+They may have to experience accountability, a bit of discipline, and punishment, but eventually, the forgiveness of self needs to take place.